sapcc/cyclone/README.md

-      --timeout-backup string                     timeout to wait for a backup status (default "24h") --timeout-image string                      timeout to wait for an image status (default "24h") --timeout-server string                     timeout to wait for a server status (default "24h") --timeout-snapshot string                   timeout to wait for a snapshot status (default "24h") --timeout-volume string                     timeout to wait for a volume status (default "24h") --to-application-credential-id string       destination application credential ID
+      --timeout-backup string                     timeout to wait for a backup status (default "24h") --timeout-image string                      timeout to wait for an image status (default "24h") --timeout-server string                     timeout to wait for a server status (default "24h") --timeout-share string                      timeout to wait for a share status (default "24h") --timeout-share-replica string              timeout to wait for a share replica status (default "24h") --timeout-share-snapshot string             timeout to wait for a share snapshot status (default "24h") --timeout-snapshot string                   timeout to wait for a snapshot status (default "24h") --timeout-volume string                     timeout to wait for a volume status (default "24h") --to-application-credential-id string       destination application credential ID